 - invite someone who has seen your seizures to a medical appointment.

 Whether you have active seizures – or are seizure free (but still prescribed medication), it is important that you take your medication regularly, reliably and as prescribed, even if you are worried about doing so.
 Not taking your medication, even for a short time can cause more seizures and increase your risk of injury, or in some cases can cause people with epilepsy to die.
-If you are having side-effects, or are worried about this, speak with your clinician for advice on the best treatment for you.
+If you are having side-effects, or are worried about this, speak with your doctor for advice on the best treatment for you.

 Having active seizures puts you at risk, and there are certain types of seizure which research has shown increase a person’s risk level further:

-- these seizures are what most people picture when they think of a seizure
+- These seizures are what most people picture when they think of a seizure

 There are positive actions you can take to reduce your risks if you have this type of seizure.
 Read more here.

-Cluster Convulsive Seizures and Status Epilepticus
+Cluster Seizures and Status Epilepticus